Ultimate-Drive/udrive-docs/QuickStart/README.md

 ## Card Installation

-After formatting your SD card and installing it on the UltimateDrive card.
+After formatting your SD card and installing it in the UltimateDrive card.
 Install the card in your Apple II system with the SD card slot side point toward the front/keyboard of your system.

-/QuickStart/assets/installcard.png
 ![Image showing the card with arrows indicating the longer sdcard slot side oriented to the front of the Apple 2 with the short / networking side oriented to the back of the case.](/QuickStart/assets/cardinstall00.png)

+### Card Slot

+The slot you chose may affect speeds and DMA capability.
+[NEED MORE INFO]

+On the Apple IIgs you may need to enter the Control Panel and set the slot to "Your Card" if using slots 5-7.
+[CONFIRM]

+## Setting up your drive images
+When the Apple II is booting press `M` to enter the UltimateDrive configuration menu.

+From there, you can add disk images in DOS or ProDos format (typically `.dsk` or `.po` files) that you've copied to the SD cards as mounted volumes and then boot them up like any real drive!